aramis-lab/clinica/docs/DatabasesToBIDS.md

 where:

-  - `dataset_directory` is the path to the original ADNI images's directory.
+  - `dataset_directory` is the path to the original ADNI images's directory;
-  - `clinical_data_directory` is the path to the directory where the csv file with the clinical data is located.
+  - `clinical_data_directory` is the path to the directory where the csv file with the clinical data is located;
   - `bids_directory` is the path to the output directory, where the BIDS-converted version of ADNI will be stored.

 #### Optional parameters